Jhang District: The Kirana Bar

 The Kirana Bar, which is named after the Kirana Hills, is part of the Chaj Doab between the Chenab and Jhelum rivers.
 Like the Sandal Bar, the Kirana Bar is generally separated from the Utar by a distinct ridge, called the Nakka.
 The flora is also similar between the two regions.
-However, the Kirana Bar has better lands agriculturally than the Sandal Bar, and light rain showers can leave the Kirana Bar "carpeted with grass".
-The soil gets worse to the west of the Kirana Hills, towards the Jhelum river, and more kallar soil is found.
+However, the Kirana Bar has more fertile land than the Sandal Bar, and light rain showers can leave the Kirana Bar "carpeted with grass".
+The soil quality deteriorates to the west of the Kirana Hills, towards the Jhelum river, and more kallar soil is found.

 The Thal

 Not much of the Thal is included in Jhang District, although the district boundary juts out further to include more of it south of the road connecting Jhang with Dera Ismail Khan.
-The Thal is an elevated plateau like the Bars, but with one major difference — it is almost completely covered in sand dunes, and the underlying soil only pokes out in patches.
+The Thal is an elevated plateau like the Bars but with one major difference — it is almost completely covered in sand dunes, and the underlying soil only pokes out in patches.
 The main colour of the soil here is a light reddish brown.
 Well-based agriculture is done in other parts of the Thal closer to the Indus, but due to the lack of access to water, there is little to no cultivation in the parts of the Thal included in Jhang district.
 For the most part, this part of the Thal is a wasteland, dominated by rolling sand hills that run parallel to each other.
 These are interspersed with occasional patches of good soil studded with pilu bushes, which along with some trees form just about the only greenery in sight.
-Grass does grow abundantly after a good rain, but those only happen rarely.
+Grass does grow abundantly after a good rain, but good rains only happen rarely.